markfinger/python-react/README.md

     props = {
         'foo': 'bar'
     },
-    # An optional boolean indicating that the component should be translated
+    # An optional boolean indicating that the component should be bundled and
-    # from JSX and ES6/7 before rendering.
-Components are translated with Babel
+    # translated from JSX and ES6/7 before rendering.
+Components are translated
+    # with Babel
     translate = True,
     # An optional boolean indicating that the component should be bundled for
-    # reuse on the client-side.
+    # before rendering.
 If `translate` is set to True, this argument is ignored
     bundle = True,
-    # An optional boolean indicating that React's `renderToStaticMarkup`
+    # An optional boolean indicating that React's `renderToStaticMarkup` method
-    # method should be used, rather than `renderToString`
+    # should be used, rather than `renderToString`
     to_static_markup = False,
     # An optional class which is used to encode the props to JSON
     json_encoder=None,